23W-INCO/MedData-ABiteofPi/README.md

 The data must include a name, latitude, and longitude, if nothing else.<br>
 It must also follow GeoJSON encoding standard.<br>
 You can use the provided "sample.json" file to test this feature.<br>
-The location names included in the sample file, are "Aaa", "Bbb", "Ccc", and follow the english alphabetical order until the letter J ("Jjj").
+The location names included in the sample file, are "Aaa", "Bbb", "Ccc", and follow the english alphabetical order until the letter J ("Jjj"). keep this in mind when searching for location names after your upload.

 ## How It Works